AllStarLink/ASL3-Manual/docs/index.md

 have been squashed.
 This all adds up to improved stability and uptime.

 In addition to the many app_rpt improvements and fixes, the code base is easier to maintain and enhance.
-The goal being to make app_rpt code accessable to more AllStar developers.
-Also the app_rpt code base has been modified to meet Asterisk® coding guidelines.
+The goal being to make app_rpt code accessible to more AllStar developers.
+Also, the app_rpt code base has been modified to meet Asterisk® coding guidelines.

 **Supported Hardware & Software**